lmaurits/BEASTling/docs/config.rst

 	Austronesian = 4750 - 5800

-You may use arbitrary units without problems, i.e. you could provide dates in millenia BP:
+This says that you strongly believe the disintegration of proto-Austronesian happened between 4750 and 5800 units of time in the past.
+This example calibration has been given in years, but the units are actually arbitrary and you could just as well provide dates in millenia BP:

 ::

 	Austronesian = 4.75 - 5.8

-The only time this matters is when it comes time to interpret tree heights or clock and/or mutation rates.
-With this kind of calibration, BEASTling will set a normal distribution prior on the age of the family indicated.
-The mean of the distribution will be equal to the midpoint of the provided range (5275 in the above case).
+Or centuries BP, fortnights BP, etc.  The units only matter when it comes time to interpret parameters like tree heights, clock rates or mutation rates, but using centuries or millenia BP is a good practice.

+When given this kind of calibration (i.e. a range of dates), BEASTling will set a Normal distribution prior on the age of the family indicated.
+The mean of the distribution will be equal to the midpoint of the provided range (5275 for the first case above).
 The standard deviation will be set such that 95\% of the probability mass will lie within the range provided.
 In other words, the range you provide is treated as a 95\% credibility interval.

 Bounds can be specified as follows: